Last updated on June 17th, 2019 at 10:23 am

 Here are 4 tips on the jewelry tools I use:

 What type of beaded jewelry do you want to make?
 Like any creative endeavor, different types of jewelry requires different types of tools.
 Do you love wire work?
 If you do, then you will need to make some serious space for tool storage.
 Wire working tools include round nose pliers, needle nose pliers, and wire cutters of many sizes.

 Looking to create beads on a string?
-You can get away with a good pair of scissors to cut the stringing material, and a few specialized pliers like crimping pliers for crimping the ends of the jewelry.
-Once you figure out what you want to play with, you can start your list and the following decisions will help you look at the tools to find the characteristics that will make them work for you.
+You can get away with a good pair of scissors to cut the stringing material and a few specialized pliers like crimping pliers for crimping the ends of the jewelry.
+Once you figure out what you want to play with, you can start your tools list.
+The rest of my decisions should assist you in choosing the tools you need for the characteristics to make them work for you.

 You will be handling your tools.
 A lot.
 Picking tools that are comfortable and easy to handle will make your jewelry creation process fun.
 Look for ergonomic shapes and test them in your hand.
 Most jewelry shops have samples they use around the showroom, or just ask if you can take them out of the package to see how they feel in your hand.
 If there are only a few dollars between the options, and the more expensive one fits like a glove, buy the more expensive!

 Quality matters.
 Take it from me, after you spend $20 on some OK pliers, then create a huge divot in them by cutting hard wire, you will appreciate a higher-quality metal tool.
 Shop for soft and smooth finishes on the metal.
 Inexpensive tools can scratch the wire or beads as you work with them.
 Look for tools that are coated in rubber to avoid making a mess of the wire surface as you work, or even coat them yourselves after you buy them.